cghimire/Predicting-Airbnb-Listing-Price/README.md

 Since I have been using different data mining techniques, I am expecting the proposed classification models are powerful to predict the output.
 However, the proposed methods has some limitations.
 It is not feasible to study all the variables in detail, which might be interesting to predict the output, because of time limitation.

+## Future Plan

+Due to time constraints, I couldn't able to do indepth analysis of all the features.
+If I get a chance to do further analysis in the future, I will perform some others ML models such as XGBoost to compare the best fit model to predict listing price.
+I tried to use XGBoost, but I got error while importing XGBoost library in my MacOS.

+To further improve our models, I could include more feature engineering, for example time-based features.